SreeRaj-K0/Intrusion-Detection-Lab/README.md

 ## Conclusion

-This setup provides a practical environment for learning and practicing intrusion detection techniques using pfSense, Snort IDS, syslog-ng, and Splunk.
-By following these steps, you can effectively simulate and analyze network security incidents in a controlled VMware environment.
+This setup offers a hands-on environment for practicing and learning intrusion detection techniques using pfSense, Snort IDS, syslog-ng, and Splunk.
+By simulating network security incidents in a controlled VMware environment, it provides a practical platform for effective analysis and response to potential threats.